deliveryconf/deliveryconf-web/content/talks/ taking-care-of-code-more-and-more-code.md

 ---
-title: "Jessica Kerr"
+title: "Taking Care of Code ...
+More and More Code"
 draft: false
 image : images/speakers/jessica-kerr.jpg
 twitter: "https://twitter.com/jessitron"
-type: "speaker"
+type: "talk"
+speakers: ["jessica-kerr"]

 ---

-Jessica Kerr (Atomist) is a developer of development automation.
-She also speaks at conferences around the world, including keynotes last year at Velocity, RubyConf, Uberconf, and more.
-She is a panelist on the podcasts Arrested DevOps and Greater than Code.
-She works remotely from St Louis, MO.
-Find her at blog.jessitron.com or on twitter @jessitron.

-### Taking Care of Code ...
-More and More Code

 How many repositories does your organization have?